 Columbia Road Flower Market

 Get up early for the best selection at Columbia Road Flower Market.
-A street bursting with plants, shrubs, bulbs and trees, market in London is a must-visit for its super-colourful displays and fragrant blooms.
+A street bursting with plants, shrubs, bulbs and trees, this market in London is a must-visit for its super-colourful displays and fragrant blooms.
 You can also pick up gardening accessories in this east London hotspot, and make sure to take home some of the gorgeous cut-flowers on offer.

 Old Spitalfields Market